ibm-cloud-docs/cloud-object-storage/onerate.md

 | Class B    | 110,000,100 | $44                 | 100,100,000 | 9,900,100         | $4            |
 | Egress     | 120 TB      | $10,809             | 100 TB      | 20 TB             | $1,000        |
 | Total cost |             | **$13,210**         |             |                   | **$5,013**    |
-{: caption="Table 5.
-Pricing example for the two regions combined." caption-side="bottom"}
+{: caption="Pricing example for the two regions combined." caption-side="bottom"}

 Note that the One Rate cost is significantly lower due to the reduced cost for egress.
 Also note that rather than dozens of individual invoices (one for each service instance), there will only be four invoices - one for each location used.